-The following are the minimum requirements that apply for the design of the Blowout Preventer control unit for the surface BOP’s and it is off course helpful in the rig inspection of the BOP Control Unit:
+The following are the minimum requirements that apply for the design of the Blowout Preventer control unit for the surface BOP, and it is of course, helpful in the rig inspection & acceptance of the BOP Control Unit:

-- For annular preventers, the closing time should not exceed 30sec for the size smaller than 18 3/4” nominal bore and 45sec for those of 18 3/4” and larger.
+- For annular preventers, the closing time should not exceed 30 sec for sizes smaller than 18 3/4″ nominal bore and 45 sec for those of 18 3/4″ and more significant.

-- Hydraulic operating equipment shall have at least a 3,000psi BOP accumulator unit equipped with two regulator valves, one to reduce the operating fluid pressure to 1,500 psi and the other for further reduction of pressure for bag type preventer operations.
+- Hydraulic operating equipment shall have at least a 3,000 psi BOP accumulator unit equipped with two regulator valves, one to reduce the operating fluid pressure to 1,500 psi and the other for further pressure reduction for bag-type preventer operations.

-- The capacity of the accumulators should be, at least, equal to the volume (V1), necessary to close and open all BOP functions installed on stack at least once, plus 25% of V1.
-The liquid reserve remaining on accumulators should still be the minimum operating pressure of 1,200 psi (200 psi above the pre-charge pressure).
+- The accumulators’ capacity should equal the volume (V1) necessary to close and open all BOP functions installed on the stack at least once, plus 25% of V1.
+The liquid reserve remaining on accumulators should still be the minimum operating pressure of 1,200 psi (200 psi above the precharge pressure).

-- The control panel shall be fitted with visual and acoustic alarms for signalling of low accumulator pressure, as well as control fluid reservoir low level.
+- The control panel shall be fitted with visual and acoustic alarms for signaling low accumulator pressure and control fluid reservoir low level.

-- A minimum of two air-driven pumps and one electrically driven triplex pump is required for charging the accumulators.
-The combination of air and electric pumps shall be capable of charging the entire accumulator system from the pre-charge to full charge pressure within 15min or less.
+- A minimum of two air-driven pumps and one electrically driven triplex pump are required for charging the accumulators.
+The combination of air and electric pumps shall be capable of charging the entire accumulator system from the precharge to full charge pressure within 15 minutes or less.

 - In addition to the hydraulic master control panel, the BOP control unit shall include at least one graphic remote control panel located on the rig floor near the Driller’s console (Check also Driller Job Descriptions).
-Off-shore units shall have an additional graphic remote control panel located at a safe distance from the rig floor usually in tool pusher’s office or adjacent to the escape route from drilling unit.
-Each remote control panel shall be connected to the control manifold in such a way that all functions can be operated independently from each panel.
+Off-shore units shall have an additional graphic remote control panel located at a safe distance from the rig floor, usually in the tool pusher‘s office or adjacent to the escape route from the drilling unit.
+Each remote control panel shall be connected to the control manifold so that all functions can be operated independently from each panel.

-- A safety device shall be installed on the BOP control manifold and remote panels to prevent accidental operations of BOP controls such as the closure of the rams (pipe or shear) on the drilling string while drilling or tripping pipe.
+- A safety device shall be installed on the BOP control manifold and remote panels to prevent accidental operations of BOP controls, such as the closure of the preventer rams (pipe or shear) on the drilling string while drilling or tripping pipe.